Groestlcoin/opencart-plugin/README.md

 ![Step 3](https://github.com/atomicpay/opencart-plugin/blob/master/assets/success.png)

+Congrats your extension is activated and the Pay with AtomicPay option will be available during your customer checkout process.

 ## Configuration
 #### Transaction Speed
 Next, we will need you to select a default **Transaction Speed** value. `HIGH Risk` speed require 1 confirmation, and can be used for digital goods or low-risk items. `MEDIUM Risk` speed require at least 2 confirmations, and should be used for mid-value items. `LOW Risk` speed require at least 6 confirmations (averaging 30 mins, depending on selected cryptocurrency), and should be used for high-value items.